 Our most recent project has been the co-creation of strengths-based resources for the youth homeless sector.
 Below you can find a summary of our progress so far, with more information on our toolkit page.

 Our Mental Skills Training Toolkit (#MSTtoolkit) has been designed with and for those working in the youth homeless sector.
 Building from the content included in the MST4Life programme, the toolkit includes activities which are designed to support young people recognise and develop their mental skills, such as: goal-setting, coping strategies, resilience and support seeking.

-More recently, we pitched an initial prototype of the toolkit to a wider audience of 60+ people from the homeless sector, including front-line staff and policy makers.
-Based on their feedback, the toolkit is undergoing revisions before being officially launched in early 2020 - watch this space!
+When producing the toolkit, we pitched an initial prototype of the MST toolkit to a wider audience of 60+ people from the homeless sector, including front-line staff and policymakers.
+We also sought the opinions of young people experiencing homelessness.

 All young people have the capacity for growth and personal development.
 My Strengths Training for Life (MST4Life) uses a distinctly strengths-based approach informed by clinical and sports psychology to support young people to achieve their goals.